 From there it comes down to the cargo options and this really defines use.
 If you're putting anything from Bullitt onto the chassis like the kid carrying options, and side-panels these all require the honeycomb base-board that forms the foundation you build other options on.
 Like the side-panels, the honeycomb board is made of super impact-resistant and very lightweight aluminum lattice to keep the bikes overall weight down and performance high.
 If you're carrying kids you're going to need the foldable seat, and from there you're going to need to protect the kids with some impact resistance, whether thats' the BBX side panels (also made of the same impact resistant aluminum lattice as the honeycomb board) or the canopy with the built in aluminum roll bar.
 Keep in mind that the canopy won't work with the BBX side panels so it's one or the other (both are easy to remove if you want to switch from side panel in the summer to canopy in the winter).

 Cargo options are many and varied, this is the bike - after all - that DHL uses for deliveries across 60 cities in Europe.
 There are various metal boxes that fit onto the chassis (these do not require the honeycomb board) from the Aluminum Box to the Convoy box with its open/close lid.

 Because one day cargo bikes will rule the road

 They even come in amazing boxes.

 So, why Bullitt?
-Because you want a bad-ass cargo bike that sits your hips over the cranks for power, your body over the bar for steering, uses a frame geometry that privileges speed, cornering and acceleration and parts that move away from all the drum brakes and whatnot found on traditional cargo bikes for lightweight, high-performance braking and shifting.
+Because you want a bad-ass cargo bike that optimizes your burst acceleration, provides mind-control handling, uses a highly responsive frame geometry that privileges speed, cornering and acceleration and uses parts that move away from all the heavy traditional parts found on cargo bikes to lightweight, high-performance braking and drivetrain.
 Like we said, it's not for everyone, but for those who own one, there's nothing better.